-"Some nights I wake up and can still hear their screams." - Marden Garroway, Assistant Purser aboard the Tukera Lines passenger liner Lady of Regina, during the BuffBot 2000 incident of 1106
+"Some nights I wake up and can still hear their screams." - Marden Garroway, Assistant Purser aboard the Tukera Lines passenger liner Lady of Regina, regarding the BuffBot 2000 incident of 1106.

 The BuffBot 3000 series is the latest in a long line of successful robots created by Ikeda Robotics.
 Smaller than it's infamous predecessor, the new model features all the same ship-cleaning features at a markedly lower price.
 In an attempt to win back the market share from its larger competitor, Ling Standard Products, Ikeda is practically giving away their new janitorial model and even Tukera is considering placing them on their liners again.